 For couples using Lupron injections with IVF or IUT, total costs can add up quickly.
 Very few insurance plans cover the injections for fertility applications, and even fewer cover IVF expenses.
 The average price ranges from $500 for a 4mg dose to $2,000 for bigger quantities.
 Your total ART spending will depend on dosage and number of cycles needed before you conceive.

 Also consider that Lupron may not be the only costs you incur.
 You may be taking other fertility drugs, or taking injections in conjunction with other infertility treatments – all of which you may need to pay out-of-pocket.
 Your expenses might be quite high if you are considering self-paying IVF.
-Supplemental health insurance covering IVF may be a consideration if projected success rates are high.

 Brand Names and Generics